MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-line-to-s2cells-function.md

 **Performance improvement suggestions**

- * If possible, reduce coordinates table size before join, by grouping coordinates that are very close to each other by using [geospatial clustering](geospatial-grid-systems.md) or by filtering out unnesessary coordinates due to nature of the data or business needs.
+ * If possible, reduce coordinates table size before join, by grouping coordinates that are very close to each other by using [geospatial clustering](geospatial-grid-systems.md) or by filtering out unnecessary coordinates due to nature of the data or business needs.
  * If possible, reduce lines count due to nature of the data or business needs.
 Filter out unnecessary lines before join, scope to the area of interest or unify lines.
  * In case of very big lines, reduce their size using [geo_line_simplify()](geo-line-simplify-function.md).
  * Changing S2 cell level may improve performance and memory consumption.